genericmoniker/mirror/README.md

 Copy `autostart` to ~/.config/lxsession/LXDE-pi/autostart

 If you want, use the `scroff.sh` and `scron.sh` scripts in a cron job to schedule when the screen will be off/on.
 Those need to be run by root.
+To edit cron jobs, run:

+    sudo crontab -e

-For example, turn on at 6 AM, off at 11 PM:
+For example, turn on at 6 AM, off at 11 PM, add these lines:

     0 6  * * * /home/pi/mirror/scron.sh
     0 23 * * * /home/pi/mirror/scroff.sh